Helen van Rijs

 If you would like me to write a Life Story (Eulogy), the last part of our meeting will be spent talking through this type of information:

-• I'll work through a family tree with you so parents, siblings, children's and other important family members will be documented
+• I'll work through a family tree so parents, siblings, children and other important family members are documented.
+This also helps to map the timeline of their life.

 • Any significant life partners (husband, wife, partner…)